daaaaande/auto_find_circ/README.md

 - keep in mind that all mentioned files need to be in the current wdir to be able to work as expected
 - directories of mapping files for all scripts need to be changed for each environment*

-## ideas to improve auto_find_circ

-1. make in auto_automaker and its input a fourth column indicating the samplegroup. auto_auautomaker.pl should then in the end move only the relevant outputfile into the groupdir that it will create